 There are numerous products and services available to test VTX1’s services.
 These tests are heavily dependent on a customer’s home network configuration, modem, and computers, and therefore do not reflect the performance of the VTX1 network only.
 VTX1 also may be able to provide testing of the services to assure that customer is receiving the subscribed bandwidth.
 If the tests demonstrate the customer’s services are degraded from the speeds delivered by VTX1’s network, the customer should evaluate problems with the customer’s equipment at the premises and any software issues associated with the use of that equipment.

-Impact of Non-Broadband Internet Access Service Data Services.
-VTX1 offers broadband Internet access service over the same last-mile facilities as specialized services, such as virtual private network (“VPN”), voice over IP (“VoIP”).
-In most cases, when the specialized service is not being used, customers may use the capacity that would otherwise be used for the specialized service for broadband Internet access.
-When these customers do utilize the special services, less bandwidth will be available for broadband Internet access service than when they are not using the specialized services.
+Impact of Non-Broadband Internet Access Service (Non-BIAS) Data Services.
+VTX1 offers broadband Internet access service over the same last-mile facilities as Non-BIAS, such as virtual private network (“VPN”), voice over IP (“VoIP”).
+In most cases, when the Non-BIAS is not being used, customers may use the capacity that would otherwise be used for the Non-BIAS for broadband Internet access.
+When these customers do utilize the special services, less bandwidth will be available for broadband Internet access service than when they are not using the Non-BIAS.

 III.
 COMMERCIAL TERMS.

 Price.
 The terms of service for VTX1’s Internet access services are set forth in the materials specific to that service and are also available at http://www.vtx1.net/.
 VTX1 offers various pricing options for its Internet access services depending upon location, bandwidth needs and other terms and conditions.